shwetaruparel/FollowMe/README.md

 ## Deep Learning Project ##

-This project will help build your own segmentation network, train it, valide it and deploy it that will help to identify a target person from images produced by a quadcoptor simulator.
+This project will help build your own segmentation network, train it, valide it and deploy it .
+The trained deep neural network will be used to identify a target person from images produced by a quadcoptor simulator.

 The Original Project Repository is here--> https://github.com/udacity/RoboND-DeepLearning-Project.git